 IPL is not effective for everyone, and is less effective for those with very fair skin and very dark skin.
 Nood has a chart below that suggests the efficacy of their device based on skin color and hair color:

 Overall we will conclude that IPL is highly effective for hair removal in most individuals, though it may not be the best option for those with very light skin or hair and very dark skin or hair.
-We would also like to see studies with larger numbers of trial participants, because some of the above-cited studies were relatively small.

 Is Nood Safe?